phamtyn/fuzzy/README.md

 make install

-See the INSTALL file for additional options.
+Please see the INSTALL file for additional options.